ton-community/ton-docs/docs/develop/smart-contracts/guidelines/get-methods.md

 ## Introduction

 Get methods are special functions in smart contracts that are made for querying specific data from them.
-Their execution doesn't cost any fees and happens outside of the blockchain.
+Their execution doesn't cost any fees and happens outside the blockchain.

 These functions are very common for most smart contracts.
 For example, the default [Wallet contract](/participate/wallets/contracts) has several get methods, such as `seqno()`, `get_subwallet_id()` and `get_public_key()`.
 They are used by wallets, SDKs and APIs to fetch data about wallets.